Stygian84/LeetCodeSubmission/README.md

 # LeetCodeSubmission

 ## Languages
-Most of the answers are written in Python 3.x
+Most of the answers are written in Python 3.x and Oracle for SQL Query